 It's best to contact your GP to see if you will need any vaccinations.
 They will have records of your previous vaccinations and also have access to the latest World Health Organisation advice on vaccinations for each country.
 If they need to know which part of the country you will be travelling to, you should find this information in the Detailed Information for your holiday (which will be sent at least two months before departure) or you can contact us.

 On some holidays it is possible to pay a supplement for a single room.
 However, we encourage solo travellers to share with others on our holidays in general.
 We allocate rooms on a single-sex basis and try to room people of a similar age together.
 Most people find that sharing a room helps them make friends quickly on a group holiday and the vast majority of people really enjoy the experience!
 If it is possible to book a single room on a particular trip, you will see this option when you click on the dates for the holiday.
 Any supplements must be paid at the time of booking.
 Room supplements are non-refundable and non-transferable.

 The holidays themselves are continuing to run in the same way after Brexit.
 It’s worth just bearing in mind a few paperwork changes.
 The main differences are: the EHIC has been replaced by the GHIC (see here

 for details), your passport may now need additional validity (see 'How much time do I need left on my passport?' below) and you can now stay in the EU for up to 90 days (in any 180 day period) without a visa.

-In the future, those living in the UK will also need to fill in a form to obtain a visa waiver (known as ETIAS) but this isn't expected to be required until November 2023.
+In the future, those living in the UK will also need to fill in a form to obtain a visa waiver (known as ETIAS) but this isn't expected to be required until mid-2025 at the earliest.

 How does Oak Hall handle lost property?